Incredible vs Livity: Training Context, Recovery, and Body Battery

 Try Incredible first.
 It's free with no commitment.
 If you find yourself wanting Body Battery, Fitness Age, or Garmin support, then evaluate whether Livity's premium is worth it for those specific additions.
 There's no reason not to start with the app that gives you everything at no cost.

-Livity has matured into a close competitor with strength training, Body Battery, Fitness Age, and cross-platform support.
+Livity has matured into a close competitor with a Recovery Score, Body Battery, Fitness Age, strength training, and cross-platform support.
 But it now charges up to $9.99/month for the full experience.
-Incredible matches or exceeds Livity on recovery scoring, goes deeper with CTL/ATL fitness modeling, tracks more vitals (SpO2, respiratory rate), and costs nothing.
+Incredible offers daily context from sleep, vitals, and recorded training, plus broader vitals coverage and no subscription.
 Livity's unique advantages are Body Battery, Fitness Age, Garmin support, and Android compatibility.
 If those specific features matter to you, Livity earns its premium.
-For everyone else -- especially Apple Watch users who strength train -- Incredible gives you more for less.
+For Apple Watch users who want their logged lifting included in the training picture, Incredible gives you more for less.